-Making Korean Barbecue At Home?
+Making Korean BBQ At Home?
 These Are The Meat Cuts You Need

 A lot of people are crazy about Korean barbecue and it's easy to understand why: Pinoys love anything served family-style and the fact that we get to cook what we eat is a little bonus for those of us who want to indulge our inner chef.

-The best thing about this is that it’s actually easy to replicate at home.
-You just need to get your hands on some choice cuts of meat and vegetables and scour the international section of your local supermarket for specific Korean barbecue staples.
+The best thing about this is Korean food that it's actually easy to replicate at home.
+With some choice cuts of meat and vegetables and some Korean barbeque staples, you can bring the Korean BBQ experience right into your dining room.

-Now that you’re motivated to organize your own Korean barbecue party, these are the meat cuts you can get from your local butcher or supermarket:
+Here are the Korean BBQ meat cuts you can get from your local butcher or supermarket:

 1 Pork belly (Samyeopsal)